SchildCode/VBA-Cleaner/README.md

 ### How to use VBA_Cleaner:

-1. Open the workbook / VBProject you want to clean (unlock VBProject if it is password-protected).
+1. Open the workbook you want to clean (unlock the VBProject if it is password-protected).
 2. Run macro `VBA_Cleaner`, e.g. via ALT+F8.
 3. Pick the project (or press Enter for the active one).
 4. It runs in-place on the open workbook, and shows a success message.